Non Provisional Patent Application Example: Everything You Need to Know

 In addition, the USPTO offers helpful patent-related information through its Patent and Trademark Resource Center (PTRC) Network, which consists of PTRC-designated libraries in the District of Columbia, 46 states, and Puerto Rico.
 Check the USPTO's website to find the PTRC closest to your location.

 If you need help with filing a patent, you can post your legal need to UpCounsel's marketplace.
 Upcounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.